St Helena Island Discovery

 - Guided hike to Blue Point

-- Napoleonic Tour with guided visit to the Briars Pavilion, Longwood House and Napolean’s grave.
+- Napoleonic Tour with guided visit to the Briars Pavilion, Longwood House and Napoleon’s grave.

 Excluded